John F. Kennedy from Rice University at the dawn of the Space Age.

 – Step onto the clarity pathway with experienced trail guides cheering you onward

 Don’t continue to let words get in the way of the world God is calling you to create!

-Blaze your team’s trail to clear vision and new growth at the Vision Trailhead.
+Blaze your team’s trail to clear vision and new growth at the Vision Headwaters.